 Depending on where you’re traveling to and how long you’ll be away, you may also need to apply for temporary visas and other travel documents.
 For example, if you are visiting Australia for business purpose, you need to apply for visitor visa (subclass 600) for Australia.
 Doing this in advance will ensure you don’t end up stranded at the airport.

 Your company likely has a travel policy which outlines what they pay for and how you are compensated for miscellaneous expenses during the trip.
 Make sure you have a clear understanding of what those costs are and what steps are necessary to get reimbursed, such as turning in receipts.
 It also couldn’t hurt to look into services like Ria Money Transfer Spain (or whichever country you’re traveling to).
 This way, should you run out of money while you’re away or find that something wasn’t covered that was supposed to be by your employer, you can have funds instantly sent to you.
+A corporate travel agency can help you with everything from bookings to expense management.

 Learn Business Etiquette